mike-weiner/wlbot/README.md

 **All contributions should be developed in a `feature/` branch off of the `development` branch as a PR will be required before any changes are merged back into the `development` branch.**

-If you are introducing new functionality, please add unit tests (UTs) to test the functionality of your contribution.
+If you are introducing new functionality, please add unit tests (UTs) to test your contribution.
 All unit tests should be able to run locally.
 You will need to install the `devDependencies` to run the UTs.

 ## License
 Distributed under the MIT License.
 See `LICENSE.txt` for more information.